Using heat to release toxins from our bodies is actually tens of thousands of years old, dating back to the Neolithic Age.

 The most powerful trend?
 Sauna as the new social, community-creating “hangout” (a healthy and hot alternative to bars and restaurants).

 Another irresistible and fascinating recent trend is taking the tradition of “sauna meisters” to a whole new level.
-Those trained to administer “aufguss sessions” – where water or ice with essential oils are poured over the hot stones to increase humidity then actively circulated with billowing towels – are now touting unique, themed experiences and participating in competitions to identify the true masters! (see video below)
+Those trained to administer “aufguss sessions” – where water or ice with essential oils are poured over the hot stones to increase humidity then actively circulated with billowing towels – are now touting unique, themed experiences and participating in competitions to identify the true masters!
+(To witness the fun – at your own risk! – check out this video.)